-Breakfast in the light and airy conservatory was a more mixed affair: the kitchen had run out of trout, which formed a large part of several dishes, it wasn’t clear if there was a buffet or not as juices and croissants were piled on a table but you weren’t supposed to help yourself, the service wasn’t the fastest… but the Eggs Benedict was pronounced very good by someone who eats nothing but Eggs Benedict for breakfast, the coffee was excellent, and no-one minded us lingering over the papers and several refills until it was nearly midday.
+Breakfast in the light and airy conservatory was excellent and much improved on my previous visit.
+There was a whole range of buffet and cooked options, the Eggs Benedict was pronounced very good by someone who eats nothing but Eggs Benedict for breakfast, the coffee was excellent, and no-one minded us lingering over the papers and several refills until it was nearly midday.

 It was time just for a quick look around some of the rooms in the main building which were also very nicely appointed, with great views of the deer park.
 The Snug rooms were made to feel bigger with high ceilings and massive windows, and while the Bridal Suite was not to my personal taste (I liked the four-poster bed and the window seat, not so sure about the roll-top bath just at the end of the bed) it received rave reviews in the visitors’ book along with all other aspects of the hotel – no doubt, the first of many.

 Burley Manor, Ringwood Road, New Forest, BH24 1BS